 Life insurance companies care if you are a professional or amateur race car driver because your occupation and hobbies can impact your life expectancy and overall risk profile.
 Insurers use this information to assess the likelihood of paying out a death benefit and to determine the rates they will charge for coverage.

-Race car driving is considered a high-risk activity due to the potential for serious injury or death.
-Life insurance companies may view this as a factor that increases the likelihood of a payout and therefore increases their risk.
+Race car driving is going to be considered a high-risk activity due to the potential for severe injury or death.
+This is why most Life insurance companies will likely view your hobby (or occupation) as a factor that increases the likelihood of a payout and increases their risk.
 They will evaluate your occupation and hobby as part of their underwriting process to determine your overall risk profile and to decide whether to offer you coverage and at what rates.

 In addition to race car driving, other high-risk occupations or hobbies that may impact your life insurance rates include skydiving, scuba diving, rock climbing, and aviation.
-These activities may require specialized coverage or may result in higher premiums due to the increased risk they pose.
+These activities may require specialized coverage or result in higher premiums due to their increased risk.

 Professional vs. Hobby Race Car Drivers